kolkhis/lac/src/u9ws.md

 1. What do you think the problem might be?
     - How will you test this?

-2. The developer tells you that he’s pulling a local image, do you find this to be true, or is something else happening in their run command?
+2. The developer tells you that he’s pulling a local image.
+Do you find this to be true, or is something else happening in their `run` command?

 <div class="warning">
 Submit your input by following the link below: